Frequently Asked Questions

 It is expected that all Jamboree participants travel to and from the Jamboree with your Jamboree Unit.

-If this is not possible or if you have exceptional circumstances you can apply for independent travel e.g. your family may be in Queensland for a family holiday and you’ll be joining them immediately following AJ2025.
+If this is not possible or if you have exceptional circumstances you can apply for independent travel e.g. your family may be in Victoria for a family holiday and you’ll be joining them immediately following AJ2028.

 Yes.
 Your parents will need to apply via your Contingent before the Jamboree for you to do this.